The Karen Carpenter Story

 The Karen Carpenter Story is an American made-for-television biographical film about singer Karen Carpenter and the brother-and-sister pop music duo of which she was a part, The Carpenters.
 The film aired on CBS on January 1, 1989.
 Directed by Joseph Sargent, it starred Cynthia Gibb as Karen Carpenter, and Mitchell Anderson as her brother, Richard Carpenter, who served as a producer for the film as well as of the musical score.
+After the movie aired, CBS featured Read More About It segment with Richard Carpenter to recommend books associated with anorexia nervosa and bulimia.

 Story

 The movie begins with the collapse of Karen Carpenter in the closet of her parents' home in Downey, California, on February 4, 1983.
 She is rushed to the hospital by paramedics, and as the EMT is placing an oxygen mask over her face, "Rainy Days and Mondays", recorded by the Carpenters on their self-titled album, is playing.
 The scene shifts to teenaged Karen singing "The End of the World" as she roller skates on the day the family moved into their home in Downey (they had previously resided in New Haven, Connecticut).
 Then the film cuts to the teenaged Karen skating in slow motion looking down on herself as the 32 year old Karen is dying at the hospital.
 The film then shows the highs and lows of Carpenter's life from the 1960s to 1983.
 One of the scenes, which showed Carpenter fainting onstage while she was singing the song "Top of the World", was fictionalized.
 Also fictionalized is when Richard Carpenter falls down a flight of stairs, due to his abuse of Quaaludes.
-The film improbably attempts to end on a happy note, with Karen smiling after her mother says "I love you."
+The film ends with Karen smiling after her mother says "I love you."
 The details about her subsequent death are superimposed on the screen before the closing credits.